fyrkov/refcards/AWS/EC2.md

 #### EC2 placement groups:
 * cluster - all together in one rack.
 For HPS and hi throughput
 * spread - distributed between AZs.
 For reducing risks, for  critical apps.
+Each instances is placed in a distinct rack.
-* partition - for Kafka, Hadoop, Cassandra etc
+* partition - for Kafka, Hadoop, Cassandra etc. Each partition is placed in a distinct rack.

 #### EC2 instance metadata
 Metadata is info about EC2 instance.